AndrewWang68/phosphorus-challenge/readme.txt

-The fasta_unscrambler package, written in Java, allows the user to parse and unscramble a valid fasta file of DNA subsequences.
+The fasta_unscrambler package, written in Java (Java 8), allows the user to parse and unscramble a valid fasta file of DNA subsequences.

 To accomplish this task, I used an algorithm to compute the longest overlap